WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 <!-- A brief one or two sentence overview of the implementation being described. -->

-A proposal to create a documentation page with description of the media properties collected by the Catalog.
+A proposal to create a documentation page with description of the media properties collected by the Catalog, and keep it updated using CI.

 ## Background

 The catalog collects and transforms data from many different sources.
 The kind of data collected, transformations, and the expected data shape have changed over time.
 This plan will outline the creation of the documentation page about the media properties in the catalog.
-This will help answer some of the questions
-like:

-### User stories
+### User stories and user questions

-- As a maintainer/contributor, I need to know the list of available properties for each media type in the catalog database. ... so that?
+- As a maintainer/contributor, I need to know the list of available properties for each media type in the catalog database so that I can better understand how different media types are represented within the catalog, can identify any gaps or inconsistencies in the properties of media types.
-- As a contributor, I need to know what is the expected data type for the specific property.
-Is it required? ... so that?
+- As a contributor, I need to know what is the expected data type for the specific property so that I can correctly save the data in the catalog, or use the data in the API.
-- As a contributor, I need to know how the data property is transformed and validated.
+- As a contributor, I need to know how the data property is transformed and validated so that I can ensure that I am collecting the correct data, or can identify any potential improvements.
-- As a contributor writing a provider API script, which data properties do I need to collect?
-- As a contributor writing a provider API script, how do I select data for the specific media property Openverse uses?
+- As a contributor writing a provider API script, I need to know what information to save for each data property to collect from providers so that the script collects data that is complete, valid for attribution and improves search quality.
-- As a contributor writing a provider script, which format should I convert a media property?
+- As a contributor writing a provider script, I need to know which format to convert a media property to so that I can ensure that the data is valid and can be saved in the database.
-- As a maintainer, I've found a discrepancy between the type of data property the API returns and what is described in the table (e.g., is `null` for a non-nullable property).
-Is there an issue to fix this data in the catalog database, or do I need to create a new one?
+- As a maintainer, I need to see if the discrepancy between the type of data property the API returns and what is described in the table (e.g., is `null` for a non-nullable property) is described in the documents so that I can open a new issue if necessary.
+- As a maintainer, I need to know what data properties are available for each media type so that I can identify any gaps or inconsistencies in the data properties.
-- As an API user, I need to know what exactly this media property is and what data points from the providers are used for it.
-E.g., does the "creator" refer to the person who created the object or took the picture?
+- As an API user, I need to know what exactly this media property is and what data points from the providers are used for it (e.g., does the "creator" refer to the person who created the object or took the picture?) so that I can use the data in my application.
 - As a provider of openly-licensed media, I want to know what media properties Openverse collects so that I can change my API responses.